dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 It is easy to see the appeal.
 Tritium breeding is hard.
 Neutron damage is hard.
 Remote maintenance is hard.

 But an aneutronic fuel does not make the system easier.
 Aneutronic fuels come with much harder plasma requirements: higher temperatures, better confinement, and stringent impurity control.
-These fuels also always produce neutrons via secondary reactions which make truly aneutronic fusion reactors a fiction.
+These fuels always produce high energy radiation via secondary reactions which make truly aneutronic fusion reactors a fiction.

 ## The direct-conversion sublime